-Reiki appears to combine safely with any medical intervention needed and is used to soothe dental and surgical anxiety and improve recovery; reduce side effects of pharmaceuticals, radiation and chemotherapy; improve sleep; strengthen sobriety; relieve anxiety; lessen pain; and support recovery from trauma.
-The benefits of Reiki treatment can be dramatic when used on patients awaiting emergency medical treatment.
+Reiki practice can be safely offered along with any needed medical intervention.
+The self-healing response to Reiki treatment can soothe dental and surgical anxiety and improve recovery; reduce side effects of pharmaceuticals, radiation and chemotherapy; improve sleep; strengthen sobriety; relieve anxiety; lessen pain; and support recovery from trauma.
+The benefits of Reiki treatment can be dramatic for patients awaiting emergency medical treatment.

-Some patients have been able to reduce their dependence on pharmaceutical treatment for depression, anxiety, pain, sleep and diabetes – this must always be done with the physician’s explicit agreement and careful oversight.
-One of the patients I treated during heart transplantation surgery felt Reiki kept him from needing any pain medication after awakening from surgery.
+Some patients who wanted to reduce their dependence on pharmaceutical treatment for depression, anxiety, pain, sleep and diabetes have worked with their doctors and found Reiki self practice helpful in doing so.
+Adjustments in prescribed medication must be done with the physician’s oversight.
+One of the patients I treated during heart transplantation surgery and recovery felt his Reiki treatments kept him from needing any pain medication after awakening post-op.

-Reiki can be combined with any complementary or alternative therapies such as acupuncture, chiropractic, or homeopathy.
-Because Reiki treatment is precipitated by the need of the recipient and operates on a subtler level than these modalities, it will enhance their effectiveness without creating interference.
+Reiki treatment can be combined with any complementary or alternative therapies such as acupuncture, chiropractic, or homeopathy.
+Because Reiki treatment optimizes the receiver’s own self-healing mechanisms, it will enhance the effectiveness of other approaches without creating interference.

 Miles P, True G. Reiki-Review of a Biofield Therapy: History, Theory, Practice, and Research.
 Alternative Therapies in Health and Medicine, 2003;9(2):62-72.

 Enhancing the Treatment of HIV/AIDS with Reiki Training and Treatment